ddlamb2000/clairgrid/README.md

 SELECT crypt(encode('*****', 'base64'), gen_salt('bf', 8));
 ```

-1. Create a file adminConfiguration/.rabbitmq-password with the password used for accessing the RabbitMQ instance
+1. Create a file `adminConfiguration/.rabbitmq-password` with the password used for accessing the RabbitMQ instance

+## History

+2007 - Project factory (https://sourceforge.net/projects/projectfactory/).
+As an open source project for project management, Factory lets you organize actors in teams, define projects, create version-based plans, generate forecast calendars and track statuses.
+Small and stand alone, it runs on every system with Java.

+2012 - Prototype using Ruby on Rails and sqlite3 .
+First attempt to make somthing entirely generic and dynamic.
+The implementation of row-level security came very late and turned to be impossible to make.

+2022 - Prototype using Docker, Go, Go-gin, React and Postgreqsl.
+Adopting Go was great, but React wasn't.
+The code for the UI was a mess.
+The traditional approach as a monolith was a mistake.

+2025 - Encoon (https://github.com/ddlamb2000/encoon).
+Prototype using Docker, Go, Kafka, Postgreqsl and Svelte.
+Adoption an event-based architecture using Kafka.
+Svelte is sweet.

+## Notes for developers